 Hear the wind howling yet feel safe.
 When the rain pelts, the thunder roars and the snow cascades like a frosty curtain, you are inside and dry.
 See the wilderness, true sweeping unblemished wilderness from a porch, observe mountains to climb and the people climbing them.
 Those around you may be blue collar or white collar but all eat like kings at dinner in a court of like-minded brethren, all weary and ecstatic from the journey and tomorrow’s promise.

 Such is life in the eight Appalachian Mountain Club huts in our majestic White Mountains — each one a treasure chest of hospitality waiting to be discovered high in New Hampshire’s alpine heart.

-And now it’s their 125th anniversary — a century and a quarter during which the Boston-based AMC has thrown out the red carpet to backpackers, offering filling food, snug bunks, smiles and good advice to hikers of all abilities in some of the most pristine landscapes in the region.
+In 2013 they celebrated their 125th anniversary — a century and a quarter during which the Boston-based AMC has thrown out the red carpet to backpackers, offering filling food, snug bunks, smiles and good advice to hikers of all abilities in some of the most pristine landscapes in the region.